 - Filters should be installed properly with proper gaskets to avoid leakages.

-- Dust from production through exhaust should not be let in the atmosphere.
+- Dust from production through exhaust should not be let into the atmosphere.

 - Filter cleaning and preventive maintenance record should be maintained.